Map the current channels

 Track what still needs a call, retype or manual correction after submission.

-Use real products, prices, delivery notes and staff handoff so the demo reflects your operating day.
+Use real products, prices, delivery notes and staff next step so the demo reflects your operating day.